-Whitney Plantation, Museum of Slavery and St. Joseph Plantation Tour
+Small-Group Whitney Plantation, Museum of Slavery and St. Joseph Plantation Tour

-This is a small narrated group tour by van.
+This is a fully narrated small group tour by van.
 At Whitney Plantation's Louisiana Museum of Slavery, see the harsh realities and raw historical facts of a dark side of American history.
 The slave narratives and artwork recreate the world of a pre-Civil War southern sugar plantation and memorial in honor of the lives of the enslaved people who toiled there.
 A short ride through sugar cane fields leads to St. Joseph Plantation, a Creole style family-owned working sugar cane plantation.
 Family members give a relaxed, intimate tour of their ancestral home and dependencies (including original slave cabins).

 - Choice of morning or afternoon departure